Between October 1941 and the end of

 Sale is the largest town in Trafford, Greater Manchester

-At present this is the only evidence of the adoption of HMS Walker by Sale after a successful Warships Week in March 1942
+At present this is the only evidence of the adoption of HMS Walker by Sale after a successful Warships Week in March 1942 The town of Sale presented a plaque to HMS Walker bearing the town's crest and this was returned to Sale after the war

-But nearly two years before this official adoption took place HMS Walker was adopted by Colmworth, a village in North Bedfordshire, as reported below:
+Nearly two years before this official adoption took place HMS Walker was adopted by Colmworth, a village in North Bedfordshire, as reported below:

 Bedfordshire Times and Independent